coniks-sys/coniks-java/coniks_test_client/README.md

 Supported operations:
 - ```REGISTER```: register a new name-to-public key mapping with the CONIKS server.
-- ```LOOKUP```: look up a public key, and obtaining a cryptographic proof is the user exists.
+- ```LOOKUP```: look up a public key, and verify the cryptographic proof of inclusion if the user exists.
-- ```VERIFY```: verify a cryptographic proof for a key mapping.

 Some examples:
 - REGISTER 10 10: registers 10 new users, identified as dummy users 10 through 19.
 - LOOKUP 1 18: looks up the key for dummy user 18.
-- VERIFY 4 7: verifies the consistency proof obtained from looking up the key for dummy users 7 through 10.

 ## Test Client Installation on a Remote Machine
 You may want to install the test client on a remote machine.